- H. Barton Excellence Professor

 Member of the Research Group(s): Applied Math, Mathematical Biology

-Research Interests: Study of non-negative solutions to partial differential equations, arising in the modeling of natural phenomena that is dominated by reaction and diffusion.
-Recent results focus on singular problems, problems with nonlinear diffusion and effects of nonlinear boundary conditions.
+Research Interests: Study of non-negative solutions to steady state reaction diffusion equations arising in the modeling of natural phenomena including ecology and combustion theory.
+Recent results focus on singular problems, nonlinear diffusion, and nonlinear boundary conditions.

-- Existence and multiplicity of positive radial solutions for singular superlinear elliptic systems in the exterior of a ball, D. D. Hai and R. Shivaji, J. Differential Equations (accepted for publications 2018).
+- Existence and multiplicity of positive radial solutions for singular superlinear elliptic systems in the exterior of a ball, D. D. Hai and R. Shivaji, J. Differential Equations 266 (2019), no. 4, 2232–2243

-Ratnasingham Shivaji joined the University of North Carolina at Greensboro (UNCG) as Head in July 2011.
+Ratnasingham Shivaji joined the University of North Carolina at Greensboro (UNCG) as Head in July 2011 and served in this position until July 2019.
 Since January 2012, he is also serving as H. Barton Excellence Professor.
 Prior to joining UNCG, he served for twenty-six years at Mississippi State University (MSU), where he was honored as a W.L.
 Giles Distinguished Professor.
 He received his Ph.D in Mathematics from Heriot-Watt University in Edinburgh, Scotland in 1981 and his B.S (first class honors) from the University of Sri Lanka in 1977.
 He is a Fellow of the American Mathematical Society.
 Shivaji’s area of specialization is partial differential equations, and in particular, nonlinear elliptic boundary value problems.
 His research work has applications in combustion theory, chemical reactor theory, and population dynamics, and has been funded by the National Science Foundation and the Simon’s Foundation.
 Currently, he is serving as the PI on an NSF Math Ecology grant.
-To date, he has authored one hundred fifty one research papers.
+To date, he has authored one hundred fifty five research papers.
 He is a member of the Editorial Board of several mathematics journals.
-To date, he has directed one postdoctoral student, seventeen Ph.D. students (14 graduates, 3 current), fifteen M.S. graduates, and twenty-eight undergraduate research students (3 current).
+To date, he has directed one postdoctoral student, seventeen Ph.D. students (fourteen graduates, 3 current), fifteen M.S. graduates, and thirty undergraduate research students (twenty eight past, 2 current).